duijnhouwer/DPX/README.md

 ![DPX](https://github.com/duijnhouwer/dpx/blob/master/dpxDocs/dpxLogo.png)

----

 ### Introduction

 DPX is a Matlab toolbox for creating and analyzing psychophysical experiments for vision research.
 It is a fully object-oriented extension of Psychtoolbox (PTB) which needs to be installed on your system for DPX to function.
-DPX provides a simple way to create and manage experiments owing to it's object-oriented design.
-Stimuli and responses measures are programmed as modules that can be plugged into the tried and tested core of DPX.
-Data output is an integral part of the core as well.
-DPX automatically saves all aspects of the experiments as an easy to work-with structure called DPXD.
+DPX is designed to create and manage experiments in a way that promotes simplicity and code-reuse.
+Stimuli and responses measures are modules that can be plugged into the tried and tested core of DPX.
+The core takes care of all the bookkeeping that is common to any experiment, including data output.
+DPX automatically saves all aspects of the experiments as an easy to work-with format called DPXD.
 Functions to create analyses based on DPXD-structs are included.
-DPX stands for Duijnhouwer-Psychtoolbox-Experiments.

 I like to think that DPX relates to PTB as LaTeX to TeX.
-All the hard work---low-level graphics processing, keeping track of timing, etc.---is done by PTB, and DPX provides a convenient, structured yet flexible environment to create and manage experiments.
+All the hard work---low-level graphics processing, keeping track of timing, etc.---is done by PTB, and DPX provides a convenient, structured yet flexible environment to run experiments.
 If you publish work for which DPX was used you should [cite](http://psychtoolbox.org/credits) the creators of PTB.

+DPX stands for Duijnhouwer-Psychtoolbox-Experiments.

 ### Requirements